Fredo-XVII/Julia/JuliaAcademy/README.md

 ### Macros
  - @time: calculates run time of code
  - \approx: approximate equal sign.
+ - @simd: go ahead and add/process in any order

 ### Packages
  - BenchmarkTools: run simulation of runtime of code.